Shrestha11/Assessment/README.md

       README.md

 3. Extract all zipped files.
-4. Run stored procedure GetTitleInformationByName
+4. Run stored procedure GetTitleInformationByName against Titles database.
 5. Open extracted folder WM_TitleInformationSytem.
 6. Open solution WM_TitleInformationSytem.sln.
 It should open the solution in Visual Studio if you already have installed in your machine.
 7. Run web project WM_InformationSystem.